to the MSA Web Site,

 The MSA Software is free to download.
 It will

-operate on any computer with a parallel port interface and
+operate on any computer with a parallel port, USB 2, or USB3 and

 any Microsoft Windows platform.
 USB